 If you drive out toward Ka’ena Point, you’ll find a lovely and basically deserted coastline as far as the eye can see.
 Even if you don’t have camping gear, the weather in Hawaii is perfect so just toss a blanket on the sand and sleep under the stars!

 If you don’t have a fishing pole handy or this makes you nervous, try:

-I’m mentioned a few times that the main strip in Waikiki is unreasonably expensive BUT you can actually find some really fantastic deals if you know what you’re looking for.
-Most bars offer a “happy hour” around the 5pm hour, but some are better than others.
+I’ve mentioned a few times that the main strip in Waikiki is unreasonably expensive, BUT you can actually find some really fantastic deals if you know what you’re looking for.
+Most bars offer a “happy hour” around the 5 pm hour, but some are better than others.